themicster/dc-storage-drbd/README.md

 You'll need to update the .env files with your internal IPs and use them in the curl commands below instead of the ones shown here.

+This will create a 1GB file on the master and a 1GB ramdisk on the slave then it sets the slave to primary and you can mount it and read/write to it and all changes are saved in the file on the master.
+This is very basic at this point and not very useful yet.
+I plan to make it easier to use and make some scripts to do all the heavy lifting.
+At this point its a good proof of concept.
+I'm doing this on a set of CoreOS machines.
+Run the docker container from the directory with the .env files or update the --env-file= to point to them.

+Clone this repository on the two servers and build the container in the server directory by running ./build

 Both Master and Slave:
 ```
 sudo modprobe drbd